 His answer: to invent the first industrially produced flexible, colour-coded signal cable - ÖLFLEX®.

-1957 - Cornerstone setting for a successful future
+1957 Laying the foundation for a successful future

 1963-1965 Foundation further companies

 In 1963 Oskar Lapp founds Lapp Cableswerke GmbH in the Galileistraße.
 It produces cables and conductors to customer requirements in a rented workshop.
 In 1963 Oskar Lapp 1963 founds the company Contact GmbH to produce the rectangular connectors.
 By 1965 Oskar Lapp is employing a staff of 30.
 The company headquarters is moved from their house to Schulze-Delitzsch-Straße in Stuttgart Vaihingen.